Atlanta Distracted Driving Accident Lawyer

 In this video, lawyer Gary Martin Hays discusses how vital it is to pay attention to the road by not texting and driving.

 If you’ve been injured in a distracted driving accident in Georgia, contact an Atlanta car accident lawyer from Gary Martin Hays & Associates today.
-Our dedicated legal team understands the law and knows how to use that information to get you the compensation you rightfully deserve.
+Our dedicated legal team understands distracted driving law and knows how to use that information to get you the compensation you rightfully deserve.
 Call 1-800-898-HAYS right now.

 What are the leading causes of distracted driving?